FatemeNateghi/fatemenateghi.github.io/_pages/beyond.md

 author_profile: true
 ---

 Outside the lab, I love exploring the intersection of creativity and wellness.
-Whether it's experimenting with large language models in fun ways — like rewriting academic abstracts as poems — or designing polished visuals for my projects, I find joy in blending science with art.
+Whether it's experimenting with large language models in fun ways, like rewriting academic abstracts as poems, or designing polished visuals for my projects, I find joy in blending science with art.

 Staying active is also central to my life.
 I play volleyball regularly, enjoy long walks and biking, and stick to a strength training routine paired with protein-rich meals (plus the occasional tahdig hack 🍳).